Next‑Gen Commercial Restroom Systems

 Hardware Hardening for Touchless Faucets

-Specifiers increasingly require brass/stainless housings, replaceable cartridges, sealed electronics, and modular sensors.
+Specifiers are increasingly demanding brass and/or stainless steel housings, removable cartridges, sealed electronics, and modular sensors.
 Hardened hardware lowers total cost of ownership by reducing service interruptions.

 Engineering Soap Dispensing Systems